meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/README.md

 This means that your model's weights will be split across all available GPUs.

-For more advanced users or even larger models, we allow for the following arguments when `parallelize=True` as well:
+For more advanced users or even larger models, `lm-evaluation-harness` allows for the following arguments when `parallelize=True` as well:
 - `device_map_option`: How to split model weights across available GPUs. defaults to "auto".
 - `max_memory_per_gpu`: the max GPU memory to use per GPU in loading the model.
 - `max_cpu_memory`: the max amount of CPU memory to use when offloading the model weights to RAM.